yumoL/microblog_backend/README.md

 Possible features
 - Register and log in to the application

 After login
-- Change avatar, username or password
+- Change own avatar, username or password
 - Post a blog
 - See a list of own blogs and other users' blogs
 - Logout